 Words within queries may be lengthened or shortened, such as changing a query of [shortened dict] to [short dictionary].

 Words within a query might be substituted with semantically related words.
 Those relationships might be synonyms, hyponyms, hypernyms, meronyms, or holonyms.
 Synonyms are words that have the same meaning, such as “car” and “automobile.”
 A hyponym is a word that is a specific instance of an original word (or query term), such as the word “scarlet” instead of “red.”
 A hypernym is where you have the more narrow term, such as scarlet, and replace it with the broader related term, such as “red.”
 A meronym is a word that names part of some larger whole, such as “finger” for “hand.”
-A holonym is a word that names a larger whole, rather than the smaller part, such as “hand” for “finger.”
+A homonym is a word that names a larger whole, rather than the smaller part, such as “hand” for “finger.”

 While this seems evident on its own, the researchers only counted misspellings when the amount of editing those spellings was fairly small.

-In addition to the classifications above, the researchers also noted that sometimes searchers will change more than just one of the things listed above at a time, such as adding new words, changing the order of words, and others.
+In addition to the classifications above, the researchers also noted that sometimes searchers would change more than just one of the things listed above at a time, such as adding new words, changing the order of words, and others.
 Some reformulations of queries can be too difficult for a computer algorithm to capture as well and may require more context or knowledge of popular culture.
 They give the example of a query reformulation from [how to calculate nutritional values] to [weight watchers calculator].

-The patterns in query reformations that are seen in these classifications might help searchers, site owners, and even search engines to find or to provide better results to searchers.
+The patterns in query reformations that are seen in these classifications might help searchers, site owners, and even search engines find or provide better results to searchers.

-If you find yourself searching for information about FEMA, you might want to try a followup search for [Federal Emergency Management Agency] to see if you can find some results you otherwise might have missed.
+If you find yourself searching for information about FEMA, you might want to try a follow-up search for [Federal Emergency Management Agency] to see if you can find some results you otherwise might have missed.
 Adding words to a query can help better focus a search.
-Removing words from a query can make an original search that might be too narrow broader and possibly more useful.
+Removing words from a query can do an original search that might be too narrow broader, and possibly more useful.